mkbaldwin/mkbaldwin.github.io/_posts/2020-06-12-kotlin-part3-classes.md

 classes.
 There are still a lot more specific details that I simply don't have the time and space to cover.
 Fortunately the <a href="https://kotlinlang.org/docs/reference/">Kotlin reference</a> documentation is excellent and covers all the topics in great detail.

+<small>This article is also published on <a href="https://dev.to/mkbaldwin/introduction-to-kotlin-part-3-classes-properties-objects-and-interfaces-2bjf">dev.to</a>.</small>